M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: Conclusion

 \section{Conclusion}

 We introduce an end-to-end approach for stereoscopic video inpainting and refinement in this work.
-We utilize Stable Video Diffusion as our base model, and extend it to input the warped right view, discocclusion mask, and the input left view as conditioning.
+First, we extend the SVD model to take the input left video, warped right video, and disocclusion mask as conditioning.
 Next, we modify the attention layers in SVD to compute full attention for the discoccluded pixels in order to improve inpainting quality.
 Crucially, we perform the video refinement using a single denoising step, enabling end-to-end training with image space losses.
-Qualitative as well as quantitative experiments demonstrate that our method clearly outperforms prior state-of-the-art methods for the monocular-to-stereo video conversion task.
+Qualitative and quantitative experiments, as well as user studies, demonstrate that our method clearly outperforms prior state-of-the-art methods for the monocular-to-stereo video conversion task.